wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 ### 1.1 Check OS version on Linux Server

-Check what OS is on Linux Server, a `Ubuntu 16.04.1` is required.
+Check what Operating System(OS) is on Linux Server, a `Ubuntu 16.04.1` is required.
 ```
 $ uname -rsv
 Linux 4.13.0-45-generic #50~16.04.1-Ubuntu SMP Wed May 30 11:18:27 UTC 2018